RaquinMercer Law Offices

 Appellate advocacy is a specialized area of practice that is unfamiliar to many trial lawyers.
 At RaquinMercer LLC, our attorneys possess the requisite experience to achieve the best possible outcomes for people who have suffered injustice in the criminal and civil courts.

 Steve Mercer has more than 20 years of successful appellate experience, primarily in the Maryland state appellate courts but also in the District of Columbia Court of Appeals, the U.S. Court of Appeals for the Fourth Circuit, and the Supreme Court of the United States.
 Isabelle Raquin is an accomplished criminal trial attorney and oral advocate.
-She has argued cases on appeals before the Court of Special Appeals and the Court of Appeals in Maryland.
+She has argued cases on appeals before the Appellate Court of Maryland (formerly the Court of Special Appeals) and the Supreme Court of Maryland (formerly the Court of Appeals).
 They make a formidable appellate team, with Steve preparing briefs and Isabelle handling the oral arguments before the court or vice versa.

 Most trial lawyers lack an understanding of the procedures of an appellate court or how doctrinal principles shape and define the contours of appellate review.
 At the same time, many appellate attorneys lack the experience of jury trials, which limits their insight into the trial process.
 Steve and Isabelle believe that combining the art of appellate advocacy and the art of trial advocacy has a mutually reinforcing and amplifying effect on the quality of representation they provide to their clients.
 Trial experience, in particular – mastering the art and psychology of telling a persuasive narrative – is an essential tool in appellate practice.
 Also, knowledge of the appellate process is a critical part of honing the questions to raise based on what went wrong during a trial.